sonicjoy/Moneybox.Withdrawal/README.md

 ## Clone the solution
 You should clone the solution first from the `master` branch to your chosen local folder.

-## Clone the solution
-You should clone the solution first from the `master` branch to your chosen local folder.

 ## How to build and test the solution

 ### To build and test the solution, follow these steps: